Freelancer-Protocol/docs/projectsAndMilestones.md

 ### 2. The freelancer is late

-If both the demo and the deliverable are not uploaded by the milestone deadline, the client can cancel the milestone and get the entire sum back.
+If both the demo and the deliverable are not uploaded by the milestone deadline, the client is free to either:

+- cancel the milestone and get the entire sum back
-The client can also, if they wish, extend the milestone by assigning it a new deadline, and has the full discretion to charge late fees by changing the agreed amount.
+- extend the milestone by assigning it a new deadline, (and can charge late fees by changing the agreed amount.)